Sustainability

 • Annual tonnage of compost (pre- and post-consumer combined): 26,500 pounds of waste weekly, yielding approximately 583 tons annually

 • Salvageable, perishable food is donated to Food for Free.
-Donations in the 2014-15 school year equaled more than 45,000 meals.

 • Post-consumer food waste audits in undergraduate dining halls raise awareness and help contain plate waste to an average of approximately 1.6 ounces per person per meal